JosephLenton/fortress/Readme.md

 This is organised as a monorepo.
 The code base is split into multiple smaller projects to help organise where and how they can be used.

-    ├─ world     How data is represented.
-Holds all the core data and │            definitions that everything else uses.
-For example creatures, │            tiles, maps, and colours.
-Basically everything depends on │            this.
+    ├─ main      Entry points.
+These are the binaries you can run.
+    │   │        Currently there are only two.
+    │   │
+    │   ├─ fortress     Runs the game.
+    │   └─ generate     For map generation.
     │
-    ├─ main      Holds the main binary that runs the application.
-    │
     ├─ generate  The map generation logic is here.
     │
-    ├─ game      This is how you run the game play.
-It is headless however.
+    ├─ game      This is the engine for running the game.
+It is headless.
     │            It has no graphics, and no way of drawing or displaying items.
     │            It does have a UI however.
 It just doesn't know how to draw it.
     │
     ├─ head      This is what will draw the game to the screen, and offers │            events to hook into.
 Currently this only offers SDL2.
+    │
+    ├─ world     How data is represented.
+Holds all the core data and │            definitions that everything else uses.
+For example creatures, │            tiles, maps, and colours.
+Basically everything depends on │            this.
     │
     └─ util      Data structures which are in no way specific to anything. i.e. points, areas, sizes, and things like that.